mk-fg/incremetal-disk-compare-and-sync/README.rst

-functionality, and should work much worse when synchronising underlying devices for these and other copy-on-write filesystems, because they basically log all changes made to them, not overwrite same blocks in-place, producing massive diffs in underlying storage even when final delta ends up being tiny or non-existant.
+functionality, and should work much worse when synchronising underlying devices for these and other copy-on-write filesystems, because they basically log all changes made to them, not overwrite same blocks in-place, producing massive diffs in underlying storage even when actual user-visible delta ends up being tiny or non-existant.

-Which is (partly) why they have much more efficient fs-level incremental replication built into them - it should be a much better option than a "dumb" block-level replication of underlying storage for those.
+Which is (partly) why they have much more efficient fs-level incremental replication built into them - it should be a much better option than a "dumb" block-level replication of underlying storage for those, aside from potential issues with copying fs corruption or security implications (i.e. allows for possibility of destroying filesystem on the receiving end).

 .. _rsync: https://rsync.samba.org/
 .. _rdiff: https://librsync.github.io/page_rdiff.html